notelho/patofinder/README.md

 ## Errors

-The library does not throw errors.
-If a request fails or the provided path is invalid, it will just return a empty array, for example:
+The library just throw a error.
+If a request fails or the provided path is invalid, it will just return a empty array, but if a invalid type was provided, a error will be throw:

 ``` typescript
 import * as patofinder from 'patofinder';